code-423n4/2023-01-biconomy-findings/data/Udsen-Q.md

 In the above code the `require(_handler != address(0), "Invalid Entrypoint");` checks for the zero address condition.
 Hence there is no need to check the same condition using the if conditional check `if (_handler != address(0))`

-Above code given code can be changed as follows:
+Above given code can be changed as follows:

         require(_handler != address(0), "Invalid Entrypoint");
         owner = _owner;